champagne-yellow/VPI/README.md

 # VPI-Dataset
-This is a virtual dataset used for semantic segmentation of power lines.
+This is a virtual dataset used for extracting power lines from aerial images.